 - any document setting out public policy proposals;

 - any strategy statement prepared under the Public Service Management Act 1997;

 - any document of major public importance prescribed by the Minister for Culture, Heritage and Gaeltacht in conjunction with other Ministers, if appropriate (Section 10 of the Act).

 - The Houses of the Oireachtas are required to print and publish all Acts simultaneously in Irish and English as soon as possible after an Act has been enacted (Section 7 of the Act).
+As a result of an amendment made to the Official Languages Act in section 62 of the Civil Law (Miscellaneous Provisions) Act 2011, any Act of the Oireachtas may be published online in one official language before it is printed and published simultaneously in both official languages.
 In accordance with the Houses of the Oireachtas Commission (Amendment) Act 2006, Section 3(2)(a), the Houses of the Oireachtas Commission is required to translate such Acts.

 - Courts are required to deal with people in their chosen official language (Irish or English) (Section 8 of the Act).